meyco/tripadvisor-project/README.md

 1. Node.js Version: Requires setting up a local server.

-This document explains the setup process for version 2, the Node.js version.
+This document explains the setup process for `version 2`, the Node.js version.
 This application uses the Tripadvisor API, which is free for up to 5000 calls.
 To use this API, you need to set up either **domain restrictions or IP address restrictions**.